 ---.
 Phenomenological Interpretation of Kant’s Critique of Pure Reason.
 N, Indiana University Press, 1997.

 ---.
 Phenomenological Interpretations of Aristotle: Initiation into Phenomenological Research.
 Indiana University Press, 2008.

 Heidegger, Martin, W. Barton, et al. What Is a Thing?
 First Edition, Henry Regnery Company, 1967.

 Heidegger, Martin, and Albert Hofstadter.
 The Basic Problems of Phenomenology, Revised Edition.
 Revised, Indiana University Press, 1988.

 Heidegger, Martin, and Richard Taft.
-Kant and the Problem of Metaphysics, Fifth Edition, Enlarged.
+Kant and the Problem of Metaphysics.
 Fifth Edition, Enlarged, Indiana University Press, 1997.